libdap Updated for version 3.21.1

 virtual string type_name () const

-virtual unsigned int val2buf (void *, bool)
+unsigned int val2buf (void *, bool) override

 virtual SequenceValues value ()